CP1401/Practicals/prac_09/README.md

 Read the input file, and then for each line that contains the search string, write that line to the output file.

-### Optional:
+### Optional - Version 2:

+Copy your program and make a "version 2" that searches differently:

-- Get your program to search for lines that start with the search string.
+- Search only for lines that _start with_ the search string.
   Python has a very helpful string method for this: `startswith`.
   `"hello".startswith("he")  # this is True`
   E.g., Lindsay starts a lot of sentences with "So".
 So, if you had a [transcript file](./transcript.txt) of one of his lectures and searched for "So", you could make a new file that contained those sentences.
 - Filter in other ways (not based on a user string), like lines that start with numbers or vowels or white space, etc.
+  Explain your choice of filter/search in comments.

-### Interesting Examples:
+#### Interesting Examples:

 You would need to `strip()` the lines to account for indenting in some of these.

 - The practical instructions file you are reading now is a "Markdown" text file.
 The headings all start with '#'.
-  If the user chose this file and searched for '#', then the output file would contain all of the headings.
+  If the user chose this file and searched for '#', then the output file would contain all the headings.
 - Similarly, HTML headings are `<h1>`, `<h2>` etc. so you could filter/strip those.
 - Python comments use `#` or `"""`, so why not try getting your program to extract just the comments.